AdonaiAraya/tiny-compressor-cli/README.md

 Example:

-    tiny-compressor-cli -v
+    tinycompressor -v

 ####Compress

 Compress a single image or all images in a directory.
+This will create a folder name *compress* with all the compresed images.

 + `-p` or `--path` Path to the image or the directory
 + `-k` or `--key` API key

 Example:

-    tiny-compressor-cli -p [path/to/your/folder] -k [API_KEY]
+    tinycompressor -p [path/to/your/folder] -k [API_KEY]

 ####Status
 Check the current status (Total compression this month) of the given key